urimandujano/flows-e2e-tests/README.rst

 Usage
 =====

-# Store environment variable values in a safe place
-`source .env && globus-flows-e2e-tests`
+If storing the configuration in environment variable in the file `.env`: `source .env && globus-flows-e2e-tests`

 Configuration
 =============